yegor256/xdsd/_drafts/2014-04-06-cost-of-loc.md

   | gawk '{ add += $1; subs += $2; } END { printf "added: %s removed: %s\n",add,subs,loc }' -
 {% endhighlight %}

-You can validate the numbers, the second project is in Github:
+You can validate the numbers for the second project, it is in the Github:
 [jcabi/jcabi-github](https://github.com/jcabi/jcabi-github).

-## What does it all mean?
+## Conclusion

 What I'm trying to say by these numbers is that distributed programming is much more effective, money-wise, than a co-located team.

 Again, I can hear you saying that "line of code" is not a proper metric.
 But, come on, $0.13 vs. $3.98?
 Thirty times more expensive?

+{% picture http://img.xdsd.org/2014/04/lebowski-they-did-not-receive-the-money.jpg 600 The Big Lebowski (1998) by Joel Coen %}

-It's not about numbers any more.
-It's about waste of money.
-Big time.
+It's not about metrics any more.
+It's about big waste of money.

+## Can We Do the Same?

 Of course, this result can't be achieved just by telling your programmers to work from home and never come to the office.
 XDSD is not about that.